david-hernandez/drupal8-oop/2-Visibility-and-scope/README.md

 ```

 Why do we do this?
 It seems rather unfair to the object.
 Well, this is part of software design.
-When you work
+The things you have
-with a class, the things you have access to are like the API of that class.
-Think of each as their own  little
+access to in a class are like the API of that class.
+Think of each as their own  little application.
+The designer may
-application.
-The designer may have some things that are internal and not intended to be used directly.
-These things
+have some things that are internal and not intended to be used directly.
+These things tend to be utility in nature and
-tend to be utility in nature and help the class operate, but wouldn't be useful to anyone using the object.
+help the class operate, but wouldn't be useful to anyone using the object.

 Making things protected can prevent future errors by preventing people from using them in ways not intended.
 Especially,
 when those things might change.
 For example, what if I want to rename `$number_of_legs`?
 That would be an API break,